intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/templates/iasmvc/README.md

 When running in Industrial App Store mode, your app will automatically add a bearer token to outgoing requests made on behalf of the calling user, allowing the Industrial App Store to authenticate and authorize the request on a per-user basis.
 When running in on-premises mode, the default network credentials (i.e. [CredentialCache.DefaultNetworkCredentials](https://docs.microsoft.com/en-us/dotnet/api/system.net.credentialcache.defaultnetworkcredentials)) are added to outgoing HTTP requests instead.

-> Note that this means that it may not be possible to pass through the identity of the calling user to calls to the on-premises Data Core API.
-It may be required to apply your own authorization scheme when running in on-premises mode in order to restrict access to data sources configured in the Data Core API.
+> Note that the differences in API authentication mean that it may not be possible to perform per-user authentication when calling the on-premises Data Core API.
+You should be prepared to apply your own authorization scheme when running in on-premises mode in order to restrict access to the data sources configured in the Data Core API where appropriate.

 ### Publish Profile for On-Premises Deployment

-The `Properties/PublishProfiles/IISWindowsAuth.pubxml` publish profile can be used to prepare your app for publishing to an on-premises instance of IIS.
+In addition to the [Industrial App Store publish profile](./Properties/PublishProfiles/IndustrialAppStoreAuth.pubxml) described above, the project also contains an [alternative publish profile](./Properties/PublishProfiles/IISWindowsAuth.pubxml) publish profile can be used to prepare your app for publishing to an on-premises instance of IIS.